April 5, 2021 other-writing-in-mathematics

 By: Jeff Todd

-Are you looking for fun math and poetry activities your K–8 students can do at home while school is closed?
-You can have students celebrate National Poetry Month at home by creating poetry using mathematical ideas that are related to the K–8 curriculum, such as square numbers, proportions, and common number sequences.
+Are you looking for fun math and poetry activities your K–8 students?
+You can have students celebrate National Poetry Month in the classroom (or at home) by creating poetry using mathematical ideas that are related to the K–8 curriculum, such as square numbers, proportions, and common number sequences.
 Download a Math Poetry Activity Examples Tip Sheet now to get started!

 I recently learned about Enriqueta Carrington.
 Carrington is a poet who writes in English and Spanish, works as a translator of poetry, and holds a Ph.D. in mathematics.
 This means that she has a unique perspective on mathematics and poetry.
 I found the quote below extremely interesting — and it led me to think about how math and poetry are related.
 As a result, I had my students write poetry for Pi Day.
 We were all surprised at the way they could use the digits of pi to create rhythm and cadence.